 Communication Audit Step 3: Align Your External Messaging

 To complete the communications audit, you must review all external messaging and ensure it aligns with your strategy.
 Review your website to determine if it speaks to the customer avatar.
 Does it acknowledge their needs or wants?
 Does it consider their limitations?
 Is it written in the right vernacular for the targeted age group or culture?

-In addition, you will want your communications audit to review quality as well as alignment.
-Are there spelling or grammatical errors?
+In addition, you’ll want your communications audit to review quality as well as alignment.
+For example, are there spelling or grammatical errors?
 Are there broken links on your site?
 Is the resolution of the graphics too low?

 At this point in the audit, issues that are keeping you from converting will become obvious.
 You may find that your communication is too broad.
 You may find you do not have a well-defined critical action.
 Or you may find that you do not communicate in a way that inspires people to take an action step.
 Armed with those findings, you can make improvements that will make a difference and allow you to tell a better story.